ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

 # Pipelines Environment Variable Usage

-Environment variables (sometimes also called environment parameters) are a first grade citizen of the `pipelines` utility.
+Environment variables (also known as environment parameters) are a first grade citizen of the `pipelines` utility.

 The `pipelines` utility has support for Bitbucket Cloud Pipelines Plugin environment variables.
 This document describes along the